imanirudh1/linux-commands/tr-command.md

 Although very useful, tr can work only with single characters.
 For more complex pattern matching and string manipulation, you should use sed or awk .

-If you have any questions or feedback, feel free to leave a comment.